icflorescu/icflorescu/README.md

 ## In a nutshell

-A 20+ years of experience full-stack developer from Bucharest, Romania, EU.
+A full-stack developer from Bucharest, Romania, EU, with 20+ years of experience.
 Curious by nature, an avid reader of fantasy, fiction, history & tech-related literature, always looking to expand my skillset and horizons, to understand how things work and to make them work better.
 Owner of [swapp.ro](https://swapp.ro/).